dcunited001/dcunited001.github.io/_drafts/2016-08-17-from-the-parapets-of-alexandria-ethics-of-censorship.md

 common sense so we don't go apeshit with censorship and social engineering.
 In context and in practicality, ideas and technology can be very dangerous today and therefore, there is good reason for some restriction on communication or what people see.
-However, in its overzealous fervor to censor every damn thing the government disagrees with, we could very easily create a situation where we stifle innovation at a most critical time.
+However, in the government's overzealous fervor to censor every damn thing it disagrees with, we could very easily create a situation where we stifle innovation at a most critical time.
 We'll see the most beautiful thing we've ever created instead roped off or abstracted to artificially implement hierarchical control or turned against us.

 The internet is absolutely glorious in its ability to revolutionize the world.
 But like fire, any great tool or technology can be used for